DreamEcho100/lognmaze/data/articles/postgresql_jsonb.md

 ---
 title: Basic guide to JSONB in PostgreSQL
 image: https://i.morioh.com/200728/b25ed22b.webp
-discription: Basic guide to JSONB in PostgreSQL You may encounter (or have already encountered) a situation you are dealing with JSON in your application and you want to store it in your database.
+description: Basic guide to JSONB in PostgreSQL You may encounter (or have already encountered) a situation you are dealing with JSON in your application and you want to store it in your database.
 Or have unpredictable data or have one or multiple columns in the table that are optional.

 In these situations an object-oriented, NoSQL database makes sense.